 The port size of the interrupt controller is 16 bits.
-Within the address space the Interrupt Register, 16 Interrupt Control Registers and 15 Pending Interrupt registers will be found.
-The 16 Interrupt Control Registers are used to define the processor interrupt priority and the hardware interrupt priority.
+Within the address space the Interrupt Register, 15 Interrupt Control Registers and 15 Pending Interrupt registers will be found.
+The 15 Interrupt Control Registers are used to define the processor interrupt priority and the hardware interrupt priority.
 The same level of processor interrupt priority may be assigned more than once, the device interrupt priority is allowed only once.
 Each block in the device has to have one unique interrupt priority.

 The Interrupt Control Registers also allow masking of every interrupt independent of its priority.
-There is no non-maskable interrupt inside the device.